weskempa-liferay/liferay-object-data-dashboards/README.md

 <img src="./assets/RemoteApp-Config-Option-1.png" alt="drawing" width="500"/>

-## Display Method C - Remote App (Custom Element) - Option 2, Resources Hosted in Tomcat Webapps
+## Display Method C - Remote App's Custom Element
+### Option 2, Resources Hosted in Tomcat Webapps

    *NOTE: Choose this method when you are working on a live server that you have control over (such as DXPC), but you do not have access to run a separate live react server.*